ridgepole/ridgepole/README.md

 ## Generated Column (MySQL)

 There should be NO extra white spaces in the expression (such as after comma).
+Quotes in expression may cause the operations failure with MySQL 8.0.

 ```ruby
 create_table "users", force: :cascade do |t|